TeknooSoftware/states/docs/api/files/Factory%2FStandardStartupFactory.php.txt

 /**
  * Class StandardStartupFactory
- * Default implementation of the startup factory to define a factory used to initialize a stated object during
+ * Default implementation of the startup factory to define a factory used to initialize a stated class instance during
  * in constructor.
 This factory will only find the object's factory to forward to it the call.
  *
- * @copyright   Copyright (c) 2009-2015 Uni Alteri (http://agence.net.ua)
+ * @copyright   Copyright (c) 2009-2015 Uni Alteri (http://uni-alteri.com)
  *
  * @link        http://teknoo.it/states Project website
  *